hoothin/PagetualGuide/docs/rule.md

 sleep
 --
-Sleep time (ms) when load next page if site is limited
+Sleep time (ms) when load next page if site is limited by time interval

 rate
 --